guilherme-SN/To-Do-List/README.md

 - [ ] Add a search bar to the site

 ## Bugs
-* When a new todo list is created, you can add the first item, but it will be replaced by the second
+* When a new todo list is created, you can add the first item, but it will be replaced by the second one